-This development contributions plan repeals the City of Ryde Section 94 Development Contributions Plan 2007 Interim Update (2014) from the date it takes effect (1 July 2020).
+Development Contributions Plan City of Ryde Section 7.11 Development Contributions Plan 2020 repealed City of Ryde Section 94 Development Contributions Plan 2007 Interim Update (2014) from the date it took effect (1 July 2020).

-Funds held under the contributions plan to be repealed will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.
+Funds held under the contributions plan that was repealed will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.